 CMC-A-2019-10-03

 M. di Giulio noted that ESA’s efforts from this Action Item were ongoing.
 Results from the exercise were being combined into a single report and would be provided to SANA in a few weeks’ time.
 J.M.
 Soula reported that CNES had completed this action in September 2019, but that he was unsure if SANA had made updates accordingly.
-Tsutomu S reported that JAXA had also completed this action.
+T. Shigeta reported that JAXA had also provided with the review results while not checked yet whether JAXA review was reflected in the SANA.

 CMC-A-2019-10-06